 - Lane and Virginia Holdcroft Graduate Fellowship for African Development supports students with interests in, Community and rural development in Africa.
 Preference is given to students preparing for university careers or careers in U.S., African National, or international development agencies.

-- Henry and Annabel Larzelere Graduate Fellowship supports students with interests in a agribusiness management and marketing.
-Selection is based upon academic promise, with preference given to students intending to study cooperatives, futures markets or poultry markets.
+- Henry and Annabel Larzelere Graduate Fellowship supports students with interests in agribusiness management and marketing.
+Selection is based upon an academic promise, with preference given to students intending to study cooperatives, futures markets or poultry markets.